pingcap/docs-cn/ticdc/troubleshoot-ticdc.md

     - Handling procedures:
         1. Query the status information of the replication task using the `cdc cli changefeed query` command and record the value of `checkpoint-ts`.
         2. Use the new task configuration file and add the `ignore-txn-start-ts` parameter to skip the transaction corresponding to the specified `start-ts`.
-        3. Stop the old replication task via HTTP API.
-Execute `cdc cli changefeed create` to create a new task and specify the new task configuration file.
-Specify `checkpoint-ts` recorded in step 1 as the `start-ts` and start a new task to resume the replication.

-- In TiCDC v4.0.13 and earlier versions, when TiCDC replicates the partitioned table, it might encounter an error that leads to replication interruption.

-    - In this scenario, TiCDC saves the task information.
-Because TiCDC has set the service GC safepoint in PD, the data after the task checkpoint is not cleaned by TiKV GC within the valid period of `gc-ttl`.
-    - Handling procedures:
-        1. Pause the replication task by executing `cdc cli changefeed pause -c <changefeed-id>`.
+        3. Pause the replication task by executing `cdc cli changefeed pause -c <changefeed-id>`.
+        4. Specify the new task configuration file by executing `cdc cli changefeed update -c <changefeed-id> --config <config-file-path>`.
-        2. Wait for about one munite, and then resume the replication task by executing `cdc cli changefeed resume -c <changefeed-id>`.
+        5. Resume the replication task by executing `cdc cli changefeed resume -c <changefeed-id>`.

 ### What should I do to handle the OOM that occurs after TiCDC is restarted after a task interruption?